aims-umich/ned_onc_sauq/README.md

 ## Paper

 Eaheart, M., Cooper, J., Ross, M., See, N., & Radaideh, M. (2025).
-Sensitivity analysis and uncertainty propagation of the time to onset of natural circulation in air ingress accidents.
-Nuclear Engineering and Design, accepted.
+Sensitivity analysis and uncertainty propagation of the time to onset of natural circulation in air ingress accidents. *Nuclear Engineering and Design*, **445**, pp. 114510. https://doi.org/10.1016/j.nucengdes.2025.114510

 ## 🛠️ Environment Installation